Reducing carbon emissions with new green power technology

 Introducing the new concept, which is not limited by current design constraints.
 It can be scaled up massively and that enables energy to be stored kinetically (flywheel effect).
 It is a flywheel, which is driven by the wind.
 It is only possible to integrate a large flywheel for energy storage and wind energy harvesting by using a substantially vertical axis of rotation, so it is also a VAWT.
 At large scales it is not practical to use support arms so it is desirable to float the entire system and use the water as part of the flywheel.

-Some of the wind energy is used to maintain the kinetically stored energy as like any form of battery some is lost.
+Some of the wind energy is used to maintain the kinetically stored energy ( the steady state drag above) as like any form of battery some is lost, but this amount is relatively minimal.
 The kinetic energy stored is increased, by speeding up, when the net wind energy harvested is greater than the generators capacity.
 Similarly kinetic energy is released, by slowing down, when converting power when the net wind energy drops below the threshold for generation at that power level.

 This energy buffering capability dramatically increase energy production compared to any other wind turbine.
 This is of particular benefit where the wind velocity varies significantly.
 The more frequent the changes in wind velocity the greater the benefit of this energy buffering feature.